 The city of New Orleans has almost 300 years of history.
 There are inspirations from individuals who are of Cajun, Spanish, French, and African descent.

-Although The Big Easy is perhaps best known for Mardi Gras, voodoo practitioners, music, and fantastic food, it’s also growing a huge reputation for being one of America’s most haunted cities!
+Although The Big Easy is perhaps best known for Mardi Gras, voodoo practitioners, music, and fantastic food, it’s also growing a considerable reputation for being one of America’s most haunted cities!

 The following is a rundown of the most haunted hotels in New Orleans!
 You’ll see from the list below, that the majority of the most haunted hotels unsurprisingly center around the historic French Quarter.

-The first stop on your tour to find the most haunted hotel in New Orleans lands you in the very haunted French Quarter, at the Hotel Monteleone!
+The first stop on your tour of the most haunted places to stay in New Orleans lands you in the very haunted French Quarter, at the Hotel Monteleone!

-From the day that the Hotel Monteleone opened in 1886, it was home to everyone from royalty to movie stars to political figures and much more.
-Today the Hotel Monteleone is still a luxury hotel for guests of all sorts but it is also home to numerous ghosts.
+From the day that the Hotel Monteleone opened in 1886, it was home to everyone from royalty to movie stars to political figures.
+Today the Hotel Monteleone is still a luxury hotel for guests of all sorts, but it is also home to numerous ghosts.

 In the lobby of the hotel sits a grandfather clock.
 People have said that the ghost of the clockmaker tends to the clock at all hours.